KnowledgeSeed/analogic-framework/docs/source/widgets.rst

 -  maxYAxis\ **:** maximum value of the y-axis
 -  yAxisGridLineNum\ **:** number of horizontal grid lines
 -  yAxisDecimalNum:
+-  yAxisUnit:
 -  defaultColor\ **:** default color of the widget (currently #F3F4F6)
 -  skin\ **:** skin of the widget
+-  yAxisTicksPrecisionFixed: true or false,
+-  yAxisSeparatesThousands: true or false,
+-  height: height of the chart
 -  hiddenDatasets:
+-  allowLastColumnToZero: true or false

 **Data connection to TM1:**